Peace at last for shipwreck’s ‘hungry ghosts’

-The sinking of the SS Ventnor off Northland’s west coast in 1902 with more than 500 Chinese gold miners on board would have been New Zealand’s worst maritime tragedy – but for the fact that most of the passengers were already dead.
+The sinking of the SS Ventnor off Northland’s west coast in 1902 with 499 Chinese gold miners on board would have been New Zealand’s worst maritime tragedy — but for the fact that most of the passengers were already dead.

-The ship was carrying the remains of 499 miners who had died in the South Island’s goldfields and were to have to been buried in their home villages in China.
+The ship was carrying the remains of men who had died in the South Island’s goldfields and were to have to been buried in their home villages in China.

 According to traditional Chinese belief a soul can find rest only if its grave is tended by family members.
 In return for offerings of food and incense during the annual festival of Ching Ming, souls of the departed will grant the living a year of good luck and happiness.
 Lost or forgotten souls are doomed to wander the earth as “hungry ghosts”.

-The loss of life when the Ventnor sank off Hokianga Heads was significant, but it was also a tragedy for the dead miners’ families.
+The loss of life when the Ventnor sank off Hokianga Heads was significant — 13 crew members drowned — but it was also a tragedy for the dead miners’ families.
 They were never able to bury their men or carry out the rites needed to put their souls to rest.

 But that changed when, 111 years after the sinking, descendants of those pioneering miners were finally able to carry out the rituals needed to satisfy the hungry ghosts.